-Student feedback will be gathered by seminar in the latter stages of the course, and via a lecturer assessment rubric which boradly mirrors the rubric used to assess students' work.
+Student feedback will be gathered by seminar in the latter stages of the course, and via a lecturer assessment rubric which broadly mirrors the rubric used to assess students' work.
 This will include the students grading the lecturer on their effectiveness.
+Formal evaluation will also happen through the MyExperience facility on the course website.